You know, most liberals, it just takes 30 seconds and they descend into the hatred and the name-calling and so forth.

 Even the news about Republicans or conservatives is entirely negative.

-The news about Obama, the Democrats winning the House and the Senate, Obama's economic recovery, uh Obama's parties at the White House, I don't care what they are, the news is robustly positive.
+The news about Obama, the Democrats winning the House and the Senate, Obama's economic recovery, Obama's parties at the White House.

-And here's the here's another great example.
+And here's another great example.

-CNBC markets start to anticipate Obama victory in November.
+CNBC, markets start to anticipate Obama victory in November.

-While President Obama may not be Wall Street's ideal candidate, stock prices are rising on growing expectations that he will be a re-elected this November.
+While President Obama may not be Wall Street's ideal candidate, stock prices are rising on growing expectations that he will be re-elected this November.

 We're supposed to believe this.

-There is nobody on earth who can tell you with ontological certitude that the market's growth is related to Obama and his re-election.
+There is nobody on earth who can tell you with ontological certitude that the market's growth is related to Obama and his reelection.

 Not this early.